 The majority of the customers fail to leave feedback for a seller on the Amazon marketplace.
-It's a well-known fact.
-As a merchant, it is obviously a big dilemma as your reputation, credibility and success all depend on every positive feedback rating that pours in.
+This is a well-known fact.
+As a merchant, it is obviously a big dilemma as your reputation, credibility, and success all depend on every positive feedback rating that pours into your account.
 However, that doesn't necessarily mean that you can't do anything about it.

-Well, this article will outline the top four reasons why most customers don't bother to leave Amazon feedback.
+Why you may ask?
+This article will outline the top four reasons why most customers don't bother to leave Amazon feedback.

 1) People Believe They Are Buying from Amazon